-Appeals and Readmission - Appeals of academic dismissal, petitions for readmission and other academic matters should be directed to the Chief Academic Officer for review by the President or his designee.
+Appeals and Readmission - Appeals of academic dismissal, petitions for readmission and other academic matters should be directed to the Vice President for Academic Affairs for review by the President or her designee.
 Students who are academically dismissed may appeal for readmission as follows: Cumulative GPA 1.00 or higher, after six (6) months; 0.999 and below, after one (1) year.
 Appeals for readmission must be accompanied by evidence that the student is capable of performing satisfactory work.